Lightning-AI/pytorch-lightning/examples/fabric/reinforcement_learning/README.md

 This is an example of a Reinforcement Learning algorithm called [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) implemented in PyTorch and accelerated by [Lightning Fabric](https://pytorch-lightning.readthedocs.io/en/latest/fabric/fabric.html).

-The goal of Reinforcement Learning is to learn intelligent agents that are able to act in their surrounding environment maximizing the cumulative reward received by it.
+The goal of Reinforcement Learning is to train agents to act in their surrounding environment maximizing the cumulative reward received from it.
 This can be depicted in the following figure:

 <p align="center">
   <img src="https://pl-public-data.s3.amazonaws.com/assets_lightning/examples/fabric/reinforcement-learning/reinforcement.png">